-Dominated by a giant majestic rock, the French village of Roquebrune sur argens is a medieval town and holds years worth of history, their Motto is:
+Dominated by a giant majestic rock, the French village of Roquebrune sur argens is a medieval town which holds years worth of history.

 “Sans Le Soleil, Nous Ne Sommes Rien”

 Translating to “without the sun, we are nothing.”
-It’s a very apt motto for a town in the south of France–It’s not often they are without sun.
+A very apt motto for a town in the south of France as it’s not often they are without sun.

 - traditional narrow streets